EliseCoopman/methylmap/README.md

 chr1	100002.0	0.000	0.000	0.000	0.000
 chr1	100003.0	0.000	0.000	0.000	0.000
 ```
 - a tab separated file with an overview table containing all nanopolish or BAM/CRAM files and their sample name and experimental group (header requires "path", "name" and "group").
 Use --table input option.
+When using BAM/CRAM files, please provide the reference genome with the --fasta argument.
 Example:
 ```
 path    name    group
 /home/path_to_file/bamfile_sample_1.bam   samplename_1    case